griphiam/markphilpot_com/content/2017/2017_02_macbook_pro_thoughts.md

-Title: MacBook Pro Thoughts
-Date: 2017-01-18 20:13:00
-Tags: apple, macbook, thoughts
+---
+title: "MacBook Pro Thoughts"
+date: "2017-01-18 20:13:00"
+tags: [apple, macbook, thoughts]
-Category: computers
+category: computers
-Slug: mbp_thoughts
+slug: mbp_thoughts
-Summary: Some thoughts on Apple's new MacBook Pro
+summary: Some thoughts on Apple's new MacBook Pro
-Hero: background-image: url(/images/2017/mbp_thoughts/hero.jpg);
+Hero: "background-image: url(/images/2017/mbp_thoughts/hero.jpg);"
+---

 Needed a bit more than 120 characters for this.

 ## Rationale